 - intellectual property

 - statutory interpretation

 Every case is unique, of course.
 But our broad experience across a wide range of legal issues enables us to be aggressive – and efficient – in tackling our clients’ thorniest appellate problems.

 Distinctions.
 Bradley Arant Boult Cummings was honored to be named by Benchmark Litigation as the “Top Firm in the South” in 2013 for its appellate practice.
 In addition, our individual lawyers have been widely recognized for their appellate know-how.
 Wayne Drinkwater and Matt Lembke, for instance, are members of the American Academy of Appellate Lawyers.
 Kevin Newsom, former Alabama Solicitor General, has been recognized by The American Lawyer magazine as one of the top 50 litigators in the country under the age of 45, and by Law360 as one of the top 10 appellate lawyers in the country under the age of 40.
 Kevin was recently appointed by Chief Justice John Roberts to the 10-member Advisory Committee on Appellate Rules.
+Wayne, Kevin, and Matt are listed in "Tier 1" in Chambers USA for appellate litigation.
 Wayne, Matt, Kevin, Scott Smith, Marc Ayers, and Margaret Cupples are all listed in Best Lawyers in America in the field of appellate litigation.
 Wayne, Matt, Kevin, Scott, Sam Lipshie, and Pat Moskal were awarded individual honors as top appellate attorneys by the 2013 edition of Benchmark Appellate.
 These and other accolades, we believe, are merely reflective of the quality of representation that clients can expect from our appellate litigators.